-Recurrent vulvovaginal candidiasis (RVVC) is a debilitating, chronic infectious condition that affects millions of women.
-Primary symptoms include vaginal itching, burning, irritation and inflammation.
-Some women may experience abnormal vaginal discharge and painful sexual intercourse or urination, causing variable but often severe discomfort and pain.
+Recurrent vulvovaginal candidiasis (RVVC), more commonly referred to as chronic yeast infection, is a debilitating condition that affects millions of women each year.
+The physical symptoms of RVVC, such as vaginal itching, burning, irritation, soreness and inflammation, can be painful and distressing.
+Some women may also experience abnormal vaginal discharge and painful sexual intercourse or urination, causing variable but often severe discomfort and pain.

-Although the physical symptoms can be distressing, often the emotional and psychological consequences of the recurrent infections affect sufferers most.
-RVVC impacts quality of life, to a degree comparable to asthma and worse than diseases such as headache and migraine, yet despite the high prevalence, there are currently no agents in the United States approved to treat the condition.
+Although the physical symptoms can be distressing, it is often the emotional and psychological consequences of these recurrent infections that affect sufferers the most.
+RVVC often impacts the quality of life for women to a degree comparable to asthma, and worse than migraines.
+Yet despite its impact and high prevalence, there are currently no approved treatment options in the United States.

-Mycovia is developing oral VT-1161 for the treatment of RVVC.
-This investigational agent has successfully completed a Phase 2b clinical study in patients diagnosed with RVVC.
-VT-1161 has the potential to be a safe and effective oral treatment for RVVC.
+Mycovia is developing an oral therapy VT-1161 for the treatment of RVVC.
+In recently completed Phase 2b clinical studies in patients diagnosed with RVVC, it was shown to have the potential to be a safe and effective oral treatment.
+Phase 3 studies are currently underway.

 Click here to learn more about the clinical trial of VT-1161 in RVVC and other important indications.